 Tent it takes little space and it will avoid you to get worried of renting one.
 Make sure you have a tent with a mosquito net and bring a small blanket or sleeping bag for the night.

 Bring enough food for the day, cans and sandwiches are the best options if you want to avoid cooking and the hassle.

 Bring your power bank, it’s always useful the phone for taking pictures, listen to music or even reading if you have books for this.

 We decided to stay on a day tour in our first visit.
 But we will be back in a few months to stay overnight to write about the experience.
 It can be amazing to stay disconnected with no electricity and no phone signal every once in a while.

 Watching the stars and going to sleep early to catch the sunrise after nice hiking around the island.
 It sounds like an awesome plan to do!
 We will write about the experience and what place we chose to stay overnight in Zambales.

-Feel free to use our links with discounts for Booking, Agoda, Airbnb, and Klook.
+Feel free to use our links for discounts.
 Using our links will help us continue with the maintenance of the website and it will not cost you anything.
 Thanks for the love guys